 Bey was known for preparing elaborate dishes and being involved in the process from start to finish.
 Before the crack of dawn on Saturdays, he would wake his then four year-old daughter Majalya and drive with her to Farmers Market in Cubao to purchase ingredients for the day’s spread.
 Bey seldom went to market with a shopping list and instead bought the freshest produce and the best catch of the day.
 On some days it would be four-foot tuna, on other days, swordfish, clams, or crab.
 There was also the occasional duck which he would hang, season, and roast—a process which would take the entire day.

 Food was very much a part of Majalya’s and Celine’s childhood.
-Playtime included a make-believe restaurant powered by a plastic cooking set and a miniature stove and oven.
-Majalya and Celine took on kitchen aliases, Ms. Pearl and Ms. Glory, respectively.
+Playtime included a make-believe restaurant powered by a plastic cooking set and a miniature stove.
+Majalya and Celine took on kitchen aliases, Miss Pearl and Miss Glory, respectively.
 On the menu were fried chicken, steak, and 200-peso siopao.
 One evening, two loyal customers (a.k.a.
-Bey and Lanelle) asked Ms. Pearl and Ms. Glory what their restaurant was called.
+Bey and Lanelle) asked Miss Pearl and Miss Glory what their restaurant was called.
 They had not thought of a name.
 The two looked around the bedroom and saw a quilted crescent moon hanging from the wall.
 “It’s the Crescent Moon Restaurant.”

 Work stress became too much for Bey.
 In 1996, he rejected the transplanted kidney and started peritoneal dialysis.
 Because he could no longer practice law, he turned to his next love—cooking.
 In the early months of his dialysis, plans were made to open a restaurant in the same compound as Lanelle’s studio.
 Sketches of the dining area and kitchen were drawn, recipes were written, and word of the pottery and restaurant combo started to spread.
 Bey knew he wanted to serve good food from the freshest ingredients.
 He also wanted to be involved in the process of food preparation from start to finish.

 After months of planning, everything was set except for a restaurant name.
-Bey and Lanelle remembered the make-believe restaurant of Ms. Pearl and Ms. Glory and named the restaurant the Crescent Moon Café.
+Bey and Lanelle remembered the make-believe restaurant of Miss Pearl and Miss Glory and named the restaurant the Crescent Moon Café.
 On January 12, 1997, Crescent Moon had its soft opening which was attended by friends and family, many of whom enjoyed food and ceramics in the Fernando home not so long ago.

 Bey and Lanelle envisioned Crescent Moon as not only a restaurant and pottery shop but also as a peaceful and relaxing getaway from Manila.
 A World War II bomb crater was transformed into a tilapia pond, and later on, a koi pond and waterfalls were added.
 Guests drove from Manila to dine and spend the day in Crescent Moon, lying on the hammocks under the shade of tamarind trees.
 There was no a la carte menu, and customers ate what Bey made from the ingredients available for the day.

 Bey spent his last few months entertaining guests in Crescent Moon.
 After the food was served, he would sit with customers and tell them the story and inspiration behind each dish.
-The homemade suman and the alagaw appetizer, an adaptation of the Thai street food miang kham, became signature dishes of Crescent Moon.
+The homemade suman and the alagao appetizer, an adaptation of the Thai street food miang kham, became signature dishes of Crescent Moon.
 Rose, Bey’s caregiver, administered dialysis at night and helped out in the kitchen during the day.
 Rose had a knack for baking and quickly learned Bey’s recipes.
 After Bey passed away in September 1998, Rose took over the kitchen and continued to prepare scrumptious dishes until she retired from the restaurant in 2016.